plapenda1996/NIR_II_SLIM_Reconstruction/README.md

 holds the MATLAB reconstruction code and the Python and MATLAB analysis code that produced the figures and the numbers reported in the paper.

-# NIR-II SLIM — reconstruction and analysis code

-Squeezed light-field imaging microscopy (SLIM) for volumetric imaging in the second near-infrared window (1,000–1,700 nm).
-A single 640 × 512 InGaAs sensor records a light field that has been rotated by a Dove prism and anamorphically compressed, so that many angular views share the detector without tiling it.
-One camera frame is deconvolved into a volume, giving continuous volumetric imaging at up to 600 volumes s⁻¹.
-This repository holds the MATLAB reconstruction code and the Python and MATLAB analysis code that produced the figures and the numbers reported in the paper.

 ## Repository map

 ```